Last Updated on

 Featuring four family-friendly attractions including: Hannah’s Maze of Mirrors, Hollywood Wax Museum, Castle of Chaos, and Outbreak Dread the Undead -making sure you make time to visit all of these attractions on your family adventure is a must!

-In this post, I’m sharing all about our time at Hollywood Wax Museum and everything you should know before you go.
+In this post, I’m sharing all about our time at Hollywood Wax Museum Pigeon Forge and everything you should know before you go.

-The Hollywood Wax Museum is the really cool building you see from the road with the gorilla that looks like it is climbing the side.
-This is also the main building of all 4 attractions and where we purchased our All-Access Passes.
-We were even able to save $2 off a ticket by stopping at the Pigeon Forge Visitor’s Center and grabbing a free coupon book.
+The Hollywood Wax Museum in Pigeon Forge, TN is the really cool building you see from the road with the gorilla that looks like it is climbing the side.
+This is also the main building of all 4 attractions and where we purchased our All-Access Passes for the family.
+We were even able to save $2 off each of our ticket prices by stopping at the Pigeon Forge Visitor’s Center and grabbing a free coupon book.

 Once inside the Wax Museum it’s all self-guided, so you can spend as much time or as little time as you want with each exhibit.
 We arrived right as the museum was opening at 9 am and the museum wasn’t too busy.
 But, as we were getting ready to head out, two hours later, the museum’s parking lot was a lot busier and you could see a large line starting to form.